openmrs/openmrs-module-adminui/README.md

 adminui
 =======

-Administration tools for OpenMRS Reference Application
+Administration tools for the OpenMRS Reference Application